Best 2 / 4 / 6 / 8 Channel Audio Interface & up to 16 Channel

 With 4 mic preamps, 4 line inputs, S/PDIF, MIDI I/O, and an ADAT In, it carries the potential to provide 18 total inputs when you connect an 8 channel preamp like the Focusrite Scarlett Octopre (or the cheaper Behringer ADA8200) into the 18i8.

 Mobility is the name of the game today.
-It's a mobile interface you can connect at home to maximize the entire input range or on the road to take your recording ability anywhere.
+It’s a mobile interface you can connect at home to maximize the entire input range, or connect to a mobile device on the road to take your recording ability anywhere.
 The 18i8 is designed for people who prefer the best of both worlds.
 This ensures that there will be ample mic and instrument inputs.
-Speaking of instruments, this is a great pick if you're looking for the best audio interface for guitar.
+Speaking of instruments, this is a great pick if you’re looking for the best audio interface for guitar.

 A compromise to fit the price bracket is it only having ADAT in but no output.
 Having an ADAT out would have increased the versatility of this device.
 This added feature would have allowed it to “slave” to a higher-end interface with better converters.

 The 18i8 is in a broader segment in the Focusrite range.
 It has the expandability of a full audio interface while remaining as compact as possible for road use.
-It doesn't have all the inputs of the 18i20 but is a definite step up from the 8i6.
+It doesn’t have all the inputs of the 18i20, but it is a definite step up from the 8i6.

 • A/D Resolution: Up to 24-bit/192kHz